LukasL97/openai-pinecone-search/article.md

     return documents
 ```

-Next, we need to a function to embed the content of a document using OpenAI's embedding model.
+Next, we need a function to embed the content of a document using OpenAI's embedding model.
 The OpenAI client offers an endpoint for that, which allows us to specify an embedding model.
 We use the model *text-embedding-ada-002*, which is
 [recommended by OpenAI](https://platform.openai.com/docs/guides/embeddings/embedding-models) at the time of